 * I do CrossFit.
 I enjoy feeling full of energy and I don't like distance running, so it's a great fit for me.
 No, I don't talk about it 24/7.
-I figure about another six months and I can take one of those headless-shirtless-pictures in my bathroom mirror for my profile.
+I figure about another six months and I can take a headless-shirtless-selfie in my bathroom mirror for my profile.
 Those work, right?

 * I snowboard well and surf badly.

 * I will 100% judge you on how you treat other people, especially people less privileged than you.

 * I like well made or bespoke things, especially if I can make or maintain them myself - modern society seems all about replacing rather than repairing and I think that's bullshit.
 Here's the crucial part though: I know that they're just things.

 * I went to Burning Man and thought it was wonderful, I'd go again.
 I understand that's a deal-breaker for some, so now you know.

 Before I'm done with this life (or it's done with me) I'll be doing the following, maybe your list is compatible:

 * Cross everywhere off my travel list.
 It's a long list.

 * Own a cabin.
 By a lake, by the ocean or by the mountains.
 Actually, lets go with all of those.